matthew-brett/sp-ai-post/notes.md

 ## Use-cases

-There have been several interesting proposals for edge-cases in which the use of AI may be acceptable.
+There have been several interesting edge-cases proposed that help to delineate between acceptable and unacceptable uses of AI.

 One [from Matt
 Haberland](https://github.com/scientific-python/summit-2025/issues/35#issuecomment-2874656680)